argilla-io/distilabel/docs/sections/learn/cli.md

 ╰─────────────────────────────────────────────────────────────────────────────────────╯
 ```

 As we can see from the help message, we need to pass either a `Path` or a `URL`.
-This second option comes handy for datasets stored in HuggingFace hub, for example:
+This second option comes handy for datasets stored in Hugging Face Hub, for example:

 ```bash
 distilabel pipeline info --config "https://huggingface.co/datasets/distilabel-internal-testing/ultrafeedback-mini/raw/main/pipeline.yaml"